 Why Should the Product Team Use the Theme Epic Story Development Framework?

-Breaking down a group’s development effort into stories and epics can be quite beneficial.
+Breaking down a group’s development effort into stories and epics can be beneficial.

 It is the story point that serves as the basic unit of measurement in agile development.
-A product on the team’s backlog can be estimated in terms of effort by using this metric.
+Using this metric, a product on the team’s backlog can be estimated in terms of effort.
 To understand how much time and resources it will take to complete an epic, a team distributes tale points to its individual stories.
-The team will be able to make more informed decisions about using their restricted development time and resources.
+The team can make more informed decisions about using their restricted development time and resources.

 How many story points of development work can be completed in a single sprint by a cross-functional product team during the period?
 After reviewing stories and epics from future projects, that team will know if a scheduled sprint reflects too much or very little work.
 This will assist the team inappropriately assessing its capabilities and guarantee that it neither overcommits its assets nor leaves experts underused.

 It helps keep the team concentrated on the most key targets

 The themes on a roadmap are broad, long-term objectives.
 The development of a story is a tactical unit of work.
 Epics are a great way to connect all things on the roadmap and keep the team focused on the same goal.

 Agile components such as themes, epics, and user stories are used to measure the amount of work that has to be done.
 An Epic will be considered for the large client request, feature, or demand in some businesses.
 The concept of a “larger” job differs from company to company.
 Some companies may use value stream, Theme, or scope.
 Many scrum teams may be needed to tackle a wide range of issues in a large project.
 Each project’s target area is assigned to an Epic, and all user story requirements are linked to that focus area of Epic.
 This makes keeping track of the details of a project’s work straightforward.